elcamino/gphone/README.md

 gphone
 ======

-Ruby bindings to Google's libphonenumber.
+Ruby bindings to Google's libphonenumber (http://code.google.com/p/libphonenumber/).
 With gphone you can parse, validate and normalize and format phone numbers and determine their type.
 So far this library offers only very basic coverage of the features the C++ library offers.